menu

 People

-In addition, one of the unique characteristics of the Kenwood West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.8% of the neighborhoods in America.
+In addition, the Kenwood West neighborhood stands out for having an average per capita income lower than 97.8% of the neighborhoods in the United States.
 The Kenwood West neighborhood also has a greater percentage of children living in poverty (68.2%) than found in 98.3% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Modes of Transportation